 E Safety Resource for Parents – Parent Info

 The Government has launched a brand new website to support parents.
 The website has been developed with ParentZone and CEOP.
 Parent Info is a collection of articles, tips, expert advice and resources designed to help parents keep up with what their children are doing online.
-For example, the site currently includes information about staying safe on minecraft, mental health and building online resilience.
+For example, the site currently includes information about staying safe while gaming, mental health and building online resilience.